ryardley/quick-docker-test/README.md

+# QUIC Container Communication Test

-This tests using QUIC to connect two containers in a single node docker swarm.
+This project demonstrates QUIC protocol communication between two containers in a single-node Docker Swarm environment.

-## Usage

-## Initialize Swarm
+## Getting Started

-Initialize swarm on your local machine if you have not yet done so.
+First, initialize your local Docker Swarm if you haven't already:

 ```
 docker swarm init
 ```

-## Build the docker image

-Build the docker image locally.
+Build the Docker image locally using:

 ```
 ./build.sh
 ```

-This will build the Dockerfile

-## Deploy to the local swarm cluster

-Deploy the local image to your local swarm.
+Deploy the services to your Swarm cluster:

 ```
 ./deploy.sh

-Updating service quic_server (id: zpaasdu4zku1lfl9ymups8nf8)
-image localrepo/quic-app:latest could not be accessed on a registry to record
-its digest.
-Each node will access localrepo/quic-app:latest independently,
-possibly leading to different nodes running different
-versions of the image.

-Updating service quic_client (id: 1nr5qhtheje2565slzp9g1s7c)
-image localrepo/quic-app:latest could not be accessed on a registry to record
-its digest.
-Each node will access localrepo/quic-app:latest independently,
-possibly leading to different nodes running different
-versions of the image.
 ```

-Don't worry about the warnings as the local node still has access to the image
+Note: You can safely ignore the registry access warnings - the local node will still function properly.

-## Inspect the logs
+## Monitoring Communication

+View the interaction between containers using:

 ```
 ./inspect.sh
 ```

-This should give you output like the following which shows what has happened:
+You should see output like this:

 ```
 =================================